Are you tired of tracking mud into your home or gouging ruts in your yard because it’s soft and wet?

 3. Wet lawn as a result of clogged drains or irrigation systems

 If you have standing water in your yard, it could be caused by clogged irrigation drains.
-A drain or system that would normally remove water from your lawn has been clogged, causing water to pool on the surface of your lawn.
+A drain or system that would typically remove water from your lawn has been clogged, causing water to pool on the surface of your lawn.

 4. Your yard’s soil retains moisture

-Clay soil is a major source of standing water.
+Clay soil is a significant source of standing water.
 Tilling and adding dirt and sand to your soil can help it become more absorbent to water.
 This allows water to circulate easily through the soil and be absorbed fast, preventing it from sitting on your lawn.

 5. Lawn that is wet because of a lack of vegetation

 Is asphalt or a patio covering a substantial amount of your property?
 This surface’s run-off can lead to standing water in your yard.
 Adding vegetation, especially in areas where there isn’t any, is one way to help clear your property of standing water.

 Plants, like all living things, require water to survive.
 Plants can help absorb water into the soil, preventing it from pooling in your yard.
 You can beautify your patio with plants or remove a gravel part to plant grass.
 When it pertains to getting rid of stagnant water in your yard, plants are your best friend!